UtahRETC/intro-programming-python-part-2/units/03 - Introduction to Flask/Personal Page.md

 ---

 ## Instructions

-Use Flask API to create a webpage that displays a personal page for you.
+Use Flask API to create a webpage that displays __your own__ personal webpage.
 Give some information about yourself that you'd like to share.

+Your webpage must:
-Use HTML to format the text.
-Link to at least one image.
-The site should include at least two pages.
-Link to them from the index page.
+- Use HTML to format the text.
+- Link to at least one image.
+- Include at least two pages.
+- Have at least two routes, an index route and a second route.

 ## Example

+\vspace{.5in}

 # Dwayne Johnson